PratyushPuri/DataAnalysisProjects/README.md

 - **🤝 Consulting**: Business analytics and insights
 - **🎓 Mentoring**: Data science learning and career guidance
 - **💼 Opportunities**: Full-time or freelance positions

 ---

-## 📄 License

-This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----